SarahAndyshak/virtual-visit/README.md

 ## Known Bugs
 * As of 9/18/23, none.
-* Too much vertical space between elements on Exhibitions.js -- something to do with link and div.

 ## Disclaimer
 Because this site connects you to external sites, links may stop working if the hosting institution removes them.
 All materials belong to the creators and institutions of origin.